The Whitehead Institute Fellows Program

 The Discovery Research Fund will establish a source of funding for early stage basic research – funding for bold new ideas that lay the groundwork for the therapies of tomorrow.
 The goal of the fund is to provide capital to get breakthrough ideas off the ground.
 In its final planning stage, it is anticipated that the Fund will launch in late 2018.

-Donors to the Discovery Research Fund will contribute to the very fabric of Whitehead Institute as they will have have conversations with Members about scientific vision and learn details of their progressing research.
+Donors to the Discovery Research Fund will contribute to the very fabric of Whitehead Institute as they will have conversations with Members about scientific vision and learn details of their progressing research.

 Whitehead Institute Named Professorships